tristan-white/tristan-white.github.io/_tabs/about.md

 Right now, posts on this site primarily revolve around computer-related topics (since that's where most of my time goes), but I plan on writing about my many other interests as soon as I find the time.
 Feel free to look around!

 ### Quick Facts
-- Born in 1999 in Virginia
+- Born in 1999
+- From Virginia
 - University of Virginia Alumnus
 - [INTJ](https://www.16personalities.com/intj-personality)
 - 1 wing 9